- See a full list of publications

 - Explore connections, collaborators, related work and more

 I joined the University of York in August 2021.
 Prior to this I was a Lecturer/Senior Lecturer in the School of Education and Sociology at the University of Portsmouth (2016-21).
+I am also a co-founder and director of The 1752 Group, a research and campaign group addressing sexual harassment in higher education.

 I have two primary research areas: sexual harassment in higher education, and class and gender inequalities in classical music education.
 I have also carried out research with Kim Allen into character education and policy networks in the UK.